FujiLinux/fujilinux-keyring/README.md

-# archlinux-keyring
+# fujilinux-keyring

+Forked from [archlinux-keyring](https://gitlab.archlinux.org/archlinux/archlinux-keyring) to verify Fuji Linux packaging.

-The archlinux-keyring project holds PGP packet material and tooling (`keyringctl`) to create the distribution keyring for Arch Linux.
+The fujilinux-keyring project holds PGP packet material and tooling (`keyringctl`) to create the distribution keyring for Fuji Linux.
 The keyring is used by pacman to establish the web of trust for the packagers of the distribution.